alandekok/recli/SYNTAX.markdown

 Allows MAC (ethernet) addresses, 6 sets of 2 hex digits, separated by colons.  i.e. 00:01:02:03:04:05.
 Other formats cause syntax errors.

+See DATATYPES.markdown for more details.

+# Macros

+There are cases where the same syntax is needed in many places.
+Recli therefore allows macros, via `NAME=syntax` format:

+    OPTIONS=(int INTEGER|ip IPADDR)

+    add foo OPTIONS
+    del foo OPTIONS

+Macros make the syntax clearer and easier to write.